rticommunity/rtiperftest/srcDoc/tutorials/dealing_with_largedata.rst

 the number of copies, but it also makes the latency independent of the data size.

-All this theory sounds good but lets put it into practice and see how *FlatData* and Zero Copy are able to achieve even better results than the prevously obtained for **Connext DDS Pro**.
+All this theory sounds good but lets put it into practice and see how *FlatData* and Zero Copy compare to using regular data on **Connext DDS Pro**.

 Throughput Test
 ---------------

-We will first run *Perftest* between our two Raspberry Pi comparing *FlatData* against regular data.
+We will first run *Perftest* between our two Raspberry Pi comparing *FlatData* against regular data, sending samples of size up to 50MB.
 Since Zero Copy needs from Shared Memory to be used, we will not get any results for it with this experiment yet.

 * **Publisher side**